 Enacted by Delaware in August 2013, Section 251(h) eliminates, subject to certain conditions, the requirement for stockholder approval of a back-end merger after a tender offer for a listed company, or one with more than 2,000 stockholders of record, if the buyer acquires more than the number of shares required to approve a merger (typically a bare majority, but it could be more if the target's certificate of incorporation so requires) but less than the 90 per cent threshold for a short-form merger.

 During 2016 and 2017, as litigation focused on allegedly flawed sale process declined, plaintiffs shifted their focus to appraisal actions.
 Delaware General Corporation Law Section 262 permits stockholders of Delaware corporations to seek appraisal of his or her shares in lieu of accepting the merger consideration negotiated by the target and the acquirer.
-Historically, Delaware courts had given substantial weight to the merger price in determining the true 'fair market value' of a stockholder's shares.22 Several 2016 Delaware cases saw judges lessen or eliminate their historical reliance on the merger price as evidence of value and instead focus on financial projections and related discounted cash flow analysis to come to their own independent calculation of fair market value for a target.23 These judicially derived values often varied substantially from the merger price.
-Interestingly enough, these 2016 cases suggested that Delaware courts were more apt to discount the deal price and give more weight to their own analysis in instances where the acquirer was a private equity sponsor.24 As a result, the plaintiffs' bar rushed to file appraisal actions in 2016 and 2017, particularly where the acquirer was a private equity sponsor.
+Historically, Delaware courts had given substantial weight to the merger price in determining the true 'fair market value' of a stockholder's shares.27 Several 2016 Delaware cases saw judges lessen or eliminate their historical reliance on the merger price as evidence of value and instead focus on financial projections and related discounted cash flow analysis to come to their own independent calculation of fair market value for a target.28 These judicially derived values often varied substantially from the merger price.
+Interestingly enough, these 2016 cases suggested that Delaware courts were more apt to discount the deal price and give more weight to their own analysis in instances where the acquirer was a private equity sponsor.29 As a result, the plaintiffs' bar rushed to file appraisal actions in 2016 and 2017, particularly where the acquirer was a private equity sponsor.
 The year 2017 ended, however, on a sour note for plaintiffs eager to have a Delaware judge second-guess deal consideration.
-Two key appraisal cases were overturned by the Delaware Supreme Court on appeal, including one with a private equity acquirer.25 The message in those cases was clear – Delaware courts should be deferential to the merger price unless there are sale process breakdowns that make the merger consideration suspect.
-Given the return to reliance on deal price as the primary indicator of value in appraisal actions as well as the covid-19 pandemic disrupting court operations, 2020 continued to see the volume of appraisal litigation in Delaware fall from 2016/2017 peak levels.26
+Two key appraisal cases were overturned by the Delaware Supreme Court on appeal, including one with a private equity acquirer.30 The message in those cases was clear – Delaware courts should be deferential to the merger price unless there are sale process breakdowns that make the merger consideration suspect.31

 In an auction, a private equity firm must compete not only on price but also on terms, timing and attractiveness to management.
 While in the past private equity bidders often conditioned their bids on receiving necessary debt financing, in today's market such a condition is likely to affect the competitiveness of a bid adversely, particularly in a larger deal.
 Indeed, in the current market many private-target acquisition agreements (a clear majority in larger deals) contain the same conditional specific performance and reverse break fee mechanism now common in take-private transactions.